Posts

 Some injuries occur due to overuse and inaccurate alignment on repeat.
 Others come about from thinking you’re more flexible than you really are.
 And sometimes, they’re a complete slip, accident, or fluke.

-Thankfully, I have seven pieces of advice to help you avoid common yoga injuries.
-Because the most important thing to Yoga Fever instructors is keeping you safe and your body healthy.
+I have seven pieces of advice to help you avoid common yoga injuries.
+Because the most important thing is staying safe in your body.

 1. Know the difference between sensation and pain

-I’ve said it once and I’ll say it again: leave your ego at the door.
-Do NOT compare your flexibility, your strength, or your body in general to that of your neighbor.
+Best practice is to leave your ego at the door.
+Try not to compare your flexibility, your strength, or your body in general to that of your neighbor.
 Everyone’s body is different, which means that the “perfect pose” may not be possible for you – right now, or ever.
 That’s okay.
 We’re here to guide you toward your best possible expression.
 But if anything ever starts feeling uncomfortable, please listen to your body and back off.

 2. Get the green light from your doc if you have any pre-existing injuries